AnthoChamb/GHLIMGConverter/README.md

 ```

 #### Arguments
-`input` Path of the input image to convert
+`input` Path of the input image or root folder to convert

-`--output OUTPUT` Path to the output IMG
+`--output OUTPUT` Path to the output IMG or folder

 `--platform {ps3,ios,x360,wiiu}` Platform to convert the IMG to